giantswarm/architect-orb/docs/job/push-to-docker.md

 # push-to-docker

 This job builds a docker image and pushes it to a registry.
-It requires the build context and Dockefile to be present at the root of worksapce directory.
+It uses the Dockerfile at the root of the workspace directory and the root directory as build context by default.
+Otherwise, it is possible to specify the Dockerfile and build context to use with `dockerfile` and `build-context` arguments respectively.

-**NOTE**: docker registry username and password are read from environement variables which default to `ARCHITECT_DOCKER_REGISTRY_USERNAME` and `ARCHITECT_DOCKER_REGISTRY_PASSWORD` respectively.
+**NOTE**: docker registry username and password are read from environment variables which default to `ARCHITECT_DOCKER_REGISTRY_USERNAME` and `ARCHITECT_DOCKER_REGISTRY_PASSWORD` respectively.
 This can be changed via `username_var` and `password_var` arguments.
 **NOTE**: The docker image will be tagged with the version found by `architect project version` command.

+Argument `tag-suffix` allows to specify a special suffix to be added after the generated container tag.

 Example usage